utsavns96/CS441_Fall2022_HW1/README.md

     * The headers are not present in the actual output - they need to be added because markdown doesn't support tables without headers.

+ _Note - The functionality to turn the **part-00000** file to .csv works only when running locally through IntelliJ/sbt._
 ---

 ## Test Cases